 Depart for Galax

-- Visit the Rex Theater: This historic theater hosts a live radio show every Friday evening featuring stage performers of bluegrass and old time bands.
+- Visit the Rex Theater (CURRENTLY CLOSED DUE TO COVID-19): This historic theater hosts a live radio show every Friday evening featuring stage performers of bluegrass and old time bands.

 Depart for Floyd